wsbf/docs/MANUAL.md

 2. Ensure that the transmitter and exciter are on.
 3. Ensure that the transmitter computer is on.
 Backup automation and transmitter management software should start automatically.
 4. Go to the station.
+5. Turn on all of the "Program 1" buttons on the sound board.
+Every single one of them.
-5. Restart John.
+6. Restart John.
 John mounts ZAutoLib, so ensure that ZAutoLib is on also.
-(Archiving should start automatically?)
+(Archiving should start automatically)
-6. Restart George the Web server.
+7. Restart George the Web server.
-6. Restart Automatrix.
+8. Restart Automatrix.
 Automatrix will mount ZAutoLib through John.
 When Automation, DJ Studio, and Cart Machine initialize, they should be able to load tracks if ZAutoLib is mounted.
-8. If the station has been down for more than 4 hours, play the Sign On cart.
+9. If the station has been down for more than 4 hours, play the Sign On cart.
 In DJ Studio, search "psa", it should be first on the list.
-9. Start Automation.
+10. Start Automation.

 ### Streaming/Broadcasting Issues